 Section 2: Specific Locations

+This section summarizes the primary actions and events that define the current Coffin Butte landfill footprint.

+1983 Rezoning Action

-Per Benton County PC-83-07-C, in 1938 a new zoning category (“LANDFILL SITE”) was created for Benton County and approximately 266 acres of land owned by Valley Landfill, Inc. were rezoned with this classification.
+Per Benton County PC-83-07-C, in 1938 1983 a new zoning category (“LANDFILL SITE”) was created for Benton County.
+Approximately 266 acres of land owned by Valley Landfill, Inc. were rezoned with this classification.
 Of these 266 acres, 194 acres, all on the north side of Coffin Butte Road, were approved for waste disposal.
+The acreage on the south side of Coffin Butte Road can be permitted for waste disposal if a CUP is obtained from Benton County.

+At the time the application for a zone change was filed in 1983, the landfill was receiving “approximately 375 tons of refuse per day” per PC-83-07 applicant filing.

-Figure 5 denotes the originally proposed outline for land to be rezoned as Landfill Site (LS).
+Figure 8: Proposed 1983 Rezoning Map denotes the originally proposed outline for land to be rezoned as Landfill Site (LS).
 Note that the northernmost section of the proposed area, extending north from the ridgeline of Coffin Butte, was ultimately not rezoned as LS due to concerns from neighbors.
+Also note that the expected areas of landfill are delineated in this drawing: Completed fill (west side), Present fill (southwest section), and Future fill (large area in center/east).

-The overview map included in the Benton County & Valley Landfills MOU Relating to Land Use Issues (2002) document, included here as Figure 6, clarifies the zoning boundaries.
+The overview map included in the Benton County & Valley Landfills MOU Relating to Land Use Issues (2002) document, included here as Figure 9: Zoning Map (2002 MOU), clarifies the zoning boundaries.